"Free SFTP, SCP, S3 and FTP client for Windows"

 When it comes down to secure transfers and connections, WinSCP is a fantastic, light and highly configurable tool.
 Certainly a gem!

-Requirements: SSH server with SFTP/SCP support or FTP server or WebDAV server
+Requirements: SSH server with SFTP/SCP support or FTP server or WebDAV server or Amazon S3 account

 Top user review